-The Albert Baker Fund (ABF) was started in 1964 by Christian Scientists, some who were living in Boston, Massachusetts, and others in Northern California.
-These founders created a fund that provided low-interest loans for American college students.
+The Albert Baker Fund (ABF) was started in 1964 by Christian Scientists from Boston, Massachusetts, and Northern California.
+These founders created a fund providing low-interest loans to American college students.
 Each student was expected to repay the loan over ten years, replenishing the fund for future generations.
 The founders named the fund in honor of Mary Baker Eddy’s elder brother, Albert Baker, who is credited with shepherding her education.

-Since 1964, the generosity of Christian Scientists has enabled ABF to lend more than $12 million to over 3,500 students.
+Since 1964, the generosity of Christian Science donors has enabled ABF to lend more than $12 million to more than 3,500 students.
 We measure the true impact of this investment in the growth and giving-back of our students.
-As these beneficiaries face the challenges and opportunities of their education bolstered by the understanding of Christian Science, they grow both as students and as Christian Scientists.
-We encourage each recipient to “pass their blessing forward” by contributing to the Christian Science Movement and to the world.
+As these beneficiaries face the challenges and opportunities of their education–bolstered by the understanding of Christian Science–they grow both as students and as Christian Scientists.
+We encourage each recipient to “pass their blessings forward” by contributing to the Christian Science Movement and to the world.
 Read stories of gratitude.

 In 1839, Albert was elected to the New Hampshire Legislature, where he served until his untimely passing only three years later.

 We are honored to follow Albert’s loving example.
 He unselfishly provided his sister with the benefits of an education at a time when women rarely attended college.
-Albert clearly shared his love of learning with his sister Mary, which no doubt inspired her lifelong love of learning and ultimately her search for metaphysical Truth.
+Albert clearly shared his love of learning with his sister Mary, which no doubt inspired her own lifelong love of learning–and ultimately her search for metaphysical Truth.

 The Albert Baker Fund hopes to nurture the educational aspirations of today’s Christian Science students in much the same way that Albert encouraged and supported his sister Mary.